+The Whitsunday Islands support an array of plant and animal species, both in and out of the water.
+One of the most important animals on the planet are sharks, a vital player in the delicate balance of the reef ecosystem.
+Following recent incidents in the Whitsundays in November 2018 and October 2019, it is important to educate ourselves about how to co-inhabit this beautiful aquatic playground safely.
 There are many variations of all species that add to the diverse and amazing ecosystem of the Great Barrier Reef Marine Park, all of which play an important part in its lifecycle and continued health.

-They are extremely important to the survival of the Great Barrier Reef
+They Are Extremely Important to the Survival of the Great Barrier Reef

-- Overall, a decline in shark populations will result in a loss of coral reefs and seagrass beds.
+Overall, a decline in shark populations will result in a loss of coral reefs and seagrass beds.
 Their vital role is overlooked when it comes to the importance of the health of the Great Barrier Reef Marine Park as fear and misunderstanding often take precedence over love and compassion for these extremely misunderstood creatures.
 Within the park, you can find many species of sharks from smaller, non-threatening species such as the whitetip or blacktip reef shark to larger species such as lemon sharks.
 There are also wobbegongs, tiger sharks, hammerhead sharks, grey whaler reef sharks, leopard sharks, bronze whalers, bull sharks and even the occasional whale shark.

 There is still so much to learn about these incredible animals, and it is our responsibility to ensure their survival in order to protect the delicate balance their presence maintains in our oceans.
 To learn more about how you can help the Great Barrier Reef and its inhabitants, click here.